-Lets now present in a few bullet points the key disadvantages of distance learning.
+Lets now present in a few bullet points the key disadvantages of distance learning and online education.

-Distance learning is certainly not for everyone.
+Distance learning and online education is certainly not for everyone.
 The experience of college life can’t be replicated through distance learning.
 A lot of solo work can make the whole process tiring and maintaining motivation throughout the period can be difficult.